311zzb/gitlet/gitlet-design.md

 To accomplish such requirements, ID of a `HashObject` is generated from applying SHA-1 on its string representation.
 And subclasses of the `HashObject` class overrides the default `toString()` method to make it content-addressable.

+### Saving, loading, or deleting a `HashObject`
+If the static variable `OPTIMIZATION` in `HashObject` class is set to `true`, Gitlet will construct a `HashTable`-liked structure in the `.gitlet/objects` directory.
+That is, all `HashObject` (with a 40-character ID) will be stored under the `.gitlet/objects/xx` directory and named after `xxx`, where `xx` is the leading two characters of its ID and `xxx` is the left `38` characters.
+The point of this optimization is speeding up retrieving `Commit` when the user abbreviate commit ID with a unique prefix.
+The real Git is also utilizing this technique.

+On the other hand, if `OPTIMIZATION` is set to `false`, all `HashObject` will be stored flatly under the `.gitlet/objects` directory and named after the corresponding ID.
+This set up is might be more convenient when digging into the object database for debugging purposes.

 ### Initialize the repository

 1. Set up the repository